buzzqw/TUS/OBSS/markdown-separati/en/44-the-monsters.md

 | **Description** |

 Sentinels of the vaults of Hell, jailers of the blackest souls, and living weapons of the infernal forges.
 A Spined Devil loves to feel warm blood on its spines and prefers to throw itself into the fray when given the opportunity to fight.
 Spined Devils are collectors and organizers.
-If left to act freely, these devils' \*\* hideouts often display the impaled trophies of old victims.
+If left to act freely, these devils often display the impaled trophies of old victims in their hideouts.
 Most spined devils are over 2.1 meters tall and weigh 150 kg, although their lean, muscular bodies appear larger due to the constantly growing spikes that protrude from their bodies, sharp as blades.

 ### Spirit Naga